- Program Eligibility and Requirements

 - You may be interested in gaining volunteer experience in a particular Peace Corps work sector: education, health, environment, agriculture, youth in development, and community economic development.
 This volunteer experience can be great career preparation for a variety of fields.

 - PC Prep is a great resume-builder for any field.

 - If you decide to apply to Peace Corps, PC Prep will make your application more competitive.

 - Your participation in PC Prep will enhance your understanding of international development.

 - It will provide you with a clear understanding of Peace Corps as one potential next step after graduation.

-Students are encouraged to co-enroll in the Peace Corps Prep Program by the end of add/drop of the first semester of their senior year (defined as having at least two semesters remaining at UF, including the semester they are co-enrolling).
-Students can enroll in PC Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
+Students can enroll in Peace Corps (PC) Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
 Students can also enroll in PC Prep after they have enrolled in the International Scholars Program by contacting an ISP advisor.

 A sector course is a course that aligns with one of the six work sectors which Peace Corps uses to place volunteers.
 The six sectors are health, education, agriculture, environment, community economic development, youth in development.
 To complete Peace Corps Prep, students must complete 3 courses in their chosen sector.

 32. How do I know if my course counts as a sector course?